facaisdu/SWSD001/apps/geolocation_application_server/README.md

 ## Install & Configure

-This Application Server needs the following to be installed first:
+This Application Server needs the following the folloing steps:

-- Node-red
+1. install Node-red
+  - make sure the following are installed as well
-- semtech-wsp-apps/node-red-contrib-loracloud-utils
+  - semtech-wsp-apps/node-red-contrib-loracloud-utils@1.4.0 and
-  - and the dependencies of this package
+  - the dependencies of this package

 The install procedure for these is described [here](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-end-nodes/developer-walk-through/?url=application_server.html#setup).
 Be careful to **NOT** import the examples for End Nodes Demo flow.

 Instead of importing the End Nodes Demo flow, import the files *modem.json* and *geolocation.json* available in the *geolocation_application_server/* directory.

+2.configure the MQTT connectiosn with the Lorawan Network Servers and Lora Cloud.

-The web page also indicates how to [configure the flow](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-end-nodes/developer-walk-through/?url=application_server.html#configure-the-flow) concerning the MQTT connections with LoRaWAN Network Servers and LoRa Cloud.
+Here indicates how to [configure the flow](https://lora-developers.semtech.com/build/software/lora-basics/lora-basics-for-end-nodes/developer-walk-through/?url=application_server.html#configure-the-flow) concerning the MQTT connections with LoRaWAN Network Servers and LoRa Cloud.
 Follow the same procedure but for the flow distributed in this folder.

 This application server needs to use both *LoRa Cloud Geolocation* and *LoRa Cloud Device & Application Services*.
 Obtaining both *LoRa Cloud Device & Application Services* token and URL is explained in the web page here-before.
 The *LoRa Cloud Geolocation* token and URL are also available on the LoRa Cloud account, but in *LoRa Cloud Geolocation* section instead of *LoRa Cloud Device & Application Services*.

+Note: with the latest loracloud service,  *LoRa Cloud Geolocation* and *LoRa Cloud Device & Application Services* have been renamed to 'LoRa Cloud Modem & Geolocation'.
+You may still get 2 tokens when you try to generate a new one.
+Both of them would work as long as proper permissions are given.

 ### Maps